Possible Spaces: Denmark’s Venice Architecture Biennale 2018 contribution

 Mobilitet: Hyperloop One.
 How to change a world engaged in a new connectivity

 How can infrastructure alter spatial relationships on a grand scale?
-The exhibition illustrates travel in tomorrow’s world through hyperloop, a visionary development project mounted in a collaboration between BIG and several international stakeholders, who are jointly rethinking mobility to demonstrate a radical new perception of space, landscape, time and distance.
+The exhibition illustrated travel in tomorrow’s world through hyperloop, a visionary development project mounted in a collaboration between BIG and several international stakeholders, who are jointly rethinking mobility to demonstrate a radical new perception of space, landscape, time and distance.

 New tools: K2.
 What are the potentials when architectural resources become interdisciplinary?